Sainsbury's: Employee relations

 Sainsbury's Veterans Association was started in 1947 by eight staff who wished all staff to stay in touch with each other.
 Today members enjoy a range of benefits including Honorary SSA membership, 10% discount, newsletters, invitation to an annual reunion, a visitor service, birthday and anniversary gifts, donation upon bereavement and transfer of benefits to spouse upon death.
 To qualify staff have to serve 25 years with the company at the time of their retirement or redundancy.
-The association's current and former presidents have included former Sainsbury's CEO and later Chairman Lord Sainsbury of Preston Candover KG and former Sainsbury's CEO Dino Adriano until his death.
+The association's current and former presidents have included former Sainsbury's CEO and later Chairman Lord Sainsbury of Preston Candover and former Sainsbury's CEO Dino Adriano.

-Controversy

 Animal welfare

 Sainsbury's supplies a vast majority of its meat from intensive farms, as such there is frequent reporting of animal abuse in its supply chains.
-In December 2021 footage emerged from an intensive chicken farm in the Sainsbury's supply chain showing dead and wounded turkeys amongst living ones.
-The birds were confined to a large shed with no natural light.
+In December 2021 undercover footage emerged from an intensive chicken farm in Sainsbury's supply chain leading to criticism.
+A Sainsbury's spokesperson said: "We care deeply about the welfare of animals entering our supply chain and expect all suppliers to uphold the highest animal-welfare standards."
+Subsequent issues arose in relation to the supply chain for ducks, pigs, piglets, and prawns.
+Sainsbury's sells 100% cage-free eggs, following a 2020 commitment.

-In December 2023 animal rights activists secretly filmed at a duck farm in the Sainsbury's supply chain.
-Workers were captured swinging ducks by their necks and slamming them into draws.
-The video showed insanitary sheds, with dead ducks piled up.

-In February 2024, a BBC News investigation revealed 20% of chickens sold at Sainsbury's had severe ammonia burns from living in excrement.
-They stated hock burn was "a sign of poorer welfare on farms".

-In March 2024, a farm in the Sainsbury's supply chain was found to be keeping egg laying hens in "appalling conditions".
-Footage showed injured and collapsed hens, a sick hen with a bloody head, many dead hens, prolapses, feather loss and poor 'enrichment' facilities for the birds.

-In April 2024, cameras were placed in a slaughterhouse that was processing pigs for Sainsbury's.
-Footage showed workers hitting pigs in the face before they entered a carbon dioxide gas chamber to die.
-After the footage emerged, the RSPCA called for the government to end gas chamber killings.

-In May 2025, footage filmed at a Crankswick farm, which supplied Sainsbury's, revealed the use of illegal and inhumane methods of killing piglets.
-Workers held piglets by their legs and killed them by smashing them onto the floor.
-Footage also showed a sow being kicked and beaten, and an animal left writhing after workers failed to kill it.
-Sainsbury suspended supplies from the farm.

-However Sainsbury's has also taken some steps to improve animal welfare in its supply chain.
-Sainsbury's, along with Waitrose and other supermarkets, has phased out eyestalk ablation of prawns within its supply chain, a procedure believed to be painful.
-Sainsbury's also sells 100% cage-free eggs, following a 2020 commitment.